The CITIUS meeting will be held according to the current IAAF rules.

 The athletes' personal BIB must be worn on the front of the competition clothing (except for vertical jumps, where the BIB can be worn on the chest or back).
 The BIB must not be folded, bent or covered in anyway.

 Athletes competing in track events will also be given two adhesive hip numbers in the callroom before entering the field.
 The hip numbers must be secured to each leg of the athlete.

 In track events tracksuits will be put in baskets at the start.
 These baskets will be taken to the Kit Collection Area at Post Event Control in the Mixed-Zone.

 Presentation of athletes

 3 Minutes before the race, the presentation oft he athletes will start.
 The presentation of the field events will take place on the facility.

 Starting commands will be announced in English.

 The following commands will be given at distances up to and including 400m:

 At distances including 800 m and longer:

-Athletes may be tested during the entire period of their CITIUS-Participation, regardless of their location.
-Antidoping Schweiz acknowledges its conformity with the International Standard for Testing andInvestigations (ISTI) and anti-doping activities to fulfill its role and responsibilities under the Code.
+Athletes can be tested during the whole period of their CITIUS participation, regardless of their location.
+Antidoping Switzerland conducts the doping controls and adheres to the International Standard for Testing and Investigations (ISTI).